 Theology Mix Is…

-…a theology and culture blog on church life, culture, and theological debate, from Christian Apologetics and Biblical Interpretation, to church leadership development, to music, art, literature, and baseball.
-With contributors of all ages and theological backgrounds, Theology Mix is an open forum to discuss and debate Christianity in a myriad of angles.
+…a theology and culture blog on church life, culture, Christian Education, and theological topics, from Apologetics and Biblical Interpretation, to church leadership development, music, art, literature, and sports.
+With contributors of all ages and theological backgrounds, Theology Mix discusses Christianity from a myriad of angles and perspectives.

 All articles reflect the opinions and beliefs of their respective authors, and do not necessarily reflect the views of Theology Mix as an entity.